nimble-byte/thesis-code/.github/.copilot/features/enhanced-success-page-implementation_plan.md

 - **Features**:
   - Responsive and accessible table layout.
   - Proper formatting for time taken.
+- **Approach**:
+  - Implement a generic Table React component that:
+    - Accepts column definitions (headers, accessors) and row data as props.
+    - Renders a table without any style adjustments that are strictly necessary.
+    - Is flexible enough to be reused for other data tables in the app.
+  - For the task report, create a wrapper component (e.g., TaskReportTable) that:
+    - Defines the columns (PID, Question, User's Answer, Correct Answer, Time Taken).
+    - Passes the solution data to the generic Table component.
+  - Integrate the TaskReportTable into the completed page.

 #### 1.3 Display Solution ID & Copy Button